Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/Activities/02_Scavenger_Hunt/Solved/Readme.md

 A famous hacker had created a user on the system a year ago.
 Find this user, crack his password and login to his account.

 **Solution:**
-- The hacker is 'Kevin Mitnik'.
+- The hacker is 'Kevin Mitnick'.

 - Use these files to crack his password: